4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 Moreover, the HTML root folder defines, on the web server hard drive, the hierarchical level above which the files will not be accessible.
 If a requested URL or a 4D command tries to access a file located above the HTML root folder, an error is returned indicating that the file has not been found.

 By default, 4D defines a HTML Root folder named **WebFolder**.
 If it does not already exist, the HTML root folder is physically created on disk at the moment the Web server is launched for the first time.
-The root folder is created:
+Se crea la carpeta raíz:
-- with 4D (local) and 4D Server, at the same level as the [Project folder](Project/architecture.md#project-folder).
+- con 4D (local) y 4D Server, en el mismo nivel de la [carpeta del proyecto](Project/architecture.md#project-folder).
-- with 4D in remote mode, in the local resources folder.
+- con 4D en modo remoto, en la carpeta de recursos locales.

 You can designate another default HTML root folder by entering its pathname.

-- The path is relative to the [Project folder](Project/architecture.md#project-folder) (4D local and 4D Server) or to the folder containing the 4D application or software package (4D in remote mode).
+- La ruta es relativa a la [carpeta del proyecto](Project/architecture.md#project-folder) (4D local y 4D Server) o a la carpeta que contiene la aplicación 4D o el paquete de software (4D en modo remoto).
-- The path is expressed with the POSIX syntax (folders are separated by a slash ("/"))
+- La ruta se expresa con la sintaxis POSIX (las carpetas se separan con una barra ("/"))
-- To "go up" one level in the folder hierarchy, enter “..” (two periods) before the folder name
+- Para "subir" un nivel en la jerarquía de las carpetas, introduzca "." (dos puntos) antes del nombre de la carpeta
-- The path must not start with a slash (except if you want the HTML root folder to be the Project or 4D remote folder, but for access to the folders above to be forbidden, in which case you can pass "/" as the root folder).
+- La ruta no debe comenzar con una barra (excepto si quiere que la carpeta raíz HTML sea la carpeta remota del proyecto o de 4D, pero que el acceso a las carpetas anteriores esté prohibido, en cuyo caso puede pasar "/" como carpeta raíz).

 For example, if you want the HTML root folder to be the "Web" subfolder in the "MyWebApp" folder, enter "MyWebApp/Web".